qoherent/ria-hub-docs/docs/content/Usage/blame.md

 # Blame File View

-Gitea supports viewing the line-by-line revision history for a file also known as blame view.
+RIA Hub supports viewing the line-by-line revision history for a file also known as blame view.
 You can also use [`git blame`](https://git-scm.com/docs/git-blame) on the command line to view the revision history of lines within a file.

 1. Navigate to and open the file whose line history you want to view.